 A Google patent application from a few years ago titled Agent Rank took a much broader approach to the use of the metadata though.
 Instead of limiting it to a small search vertical like Google News, it could be applied to all content published on the Web.
 I wrote about it at Search Engine Land in Google’s Agent Rank Patent Application.

-What I didn’t include in my Search Engine Land article was the mention of how Google might distinquish between original content, and syndicated content.
+What I didn’t include in my Search Engine Land article was the mention of how Google might distinguish between original content and syndicated content.
 From the patent:

 Signatures can be portable or fixed to a particular web page or uniform resource locator (URL).
 For example, a syndicated columnist may wish to sign a column once upon creation, and have the signature follow the document wherever it is published.
 In other cases, the agent signing the content may wish to prevent their reputation from being used to draw traffic to sites they do not control.